Actin-Binding TB-500: How It Supports Healing and Recovery

 – Increase keratinocyte and endothelial cell function, relevant to both surface and underlying tissue repair

-– Modulate inflammatory responses, helping to shift from a pro-inflammatory (damaging) to a pro-healing profile
+– Modulate inflammatory responses, helping to shift from a pro-inflammatory to a pro-healing profile

-Such properties make TB-500 a valuable tool for research teams seeking to push the boundaries of soft-tissue healing and regeneration.
-To view a selection of peptides relevant to this topic, you can explore our healing and recovery peptides for research use only.
+Such properties make TB-500 a valuable tool for research teams investigating soft-tissue healing and regeneration.
+To view our selection of peptides relevant to this topic, explore our healing and recovery peptides for research use only.

 —